gooddata/gooddata-ruby/_posts/2013-12-02-get-started-part-4-looking-around-project.markdown

 From the project directory, jack in to the project:

 {% highlight ruby %}
-gooddata -U username -P pass project jack_in
+gooddata -p project_id -U username -P pass project jack_in
 {% endhighlight %}

 Verify that you are connected to the project: